MiguelCardoso19/Map-Editor/README.md

 # Map Editor

-Map Editor is a simple canvas grid-based application where you can paint, and describe maps effortlessly.
+Map Editor is a simple canvas grid-based application where you can paint and describe maps effortlessly.
 This Java-based tool provides an intuitive interface for designing grids and customizing them with colors.

 ## Features